 These service ministries involve assisting the Clergy with the various worship liturgies at the Cathedral.
 Each of these ministries require the individual to be committed to show up on time when they are scheduled to serve.
 That commitment also requires that they will be knowledgeable of their specific responsibilities and duties in the worship service, and have prepared themselv…Read More »

 If we are offline at the moment, you can check out past services below.
-To access the complete video archive, click on the icon in the upper left corner (it's the three lines with an arrow).
+To access the complete video archive, click on the icon in the upper right corner (it's the three lines with an arrow).
 Here you will find the Playlist for the Live Stream Archive.
 Click the icon to open and scroll down the list.

 A verger is a committed lay minister within the Church, who assists the clergy in the conduct of public worship, especially in the marshaling of processions.
 The office of Verger has its roots in the earliest days of the Church's history.
 The contemporary office of Verger is experiencing a rapid expansion within the Episcopal Church, and the Verger's Guild at St. John's Cathedral…Read More »